 - Convenient: You can also easily move furniture over low pile carpets.
 Low pile carpets have shorter fibers, so they don’t get caught on furniture like hard pile carpets can.
 Hard furniture could crush the fibers of a high pile carpet.
 While low pile carpets can also dent, it’s less noticeable.

 - Less expensive: Low pile carpets are often less expensive per square foot than high pile carpets.
 Shorter fiber carpets — such as nylon, polyester and olefin — are budget-friendly low pile options.

 Low pile carpet has less warmth, comfort and coziness compared to high pile carpet.
 It’s also likely to flatten over time.
 If you want a carpet that you can sink your feet into, you should consider a deep pile carpet.

-What Is Deep Pile Carpet?
+What Is Deep Pile or High Pile Carpet?